 At this time Zayo sees no major foreseeable climate events from the climate data in/around/near for the route.
-Potential risk identified includes Earthquakes and wildfires.
+Potential risk identified includes flooding hazard in Eastern Texas, wildfire in central Texas which poses a high risk in Buck Canyon and the Holmes Lake areas.
+Zayo has identified minimal earthquake risk along the route.
 In the next 20 years, this route may have the following risks: 1.
 Flooding Hazard, 2.
 Wildfire Hazard, 3.
 Earthquake Hazard, and 4.
 Hail, Wind, and Tornado Hazards.
 What may change is the frequency of these events due to global warming and changing weather patterns.
 As a result, Zayo has implemented standard operating procedures to avoid/or mitigate these risks including a continuous improvement program ensuring Zayo is implementing the best contingency plans to adapt to any changes.